 The scenic campus is located at 1901 NW Blue Parkway, Unity Village, Missouri, 15 miles southeast of downtown Kansas City, Missouri.
 Established nearly 100 years ago, it became the spiritual headquarters for the worldwide Unity movement.
 Today the Mediterranean-style campus still offers a quiet refuge and nurturing activities for body, mind, and spirit.

-Unity Village features 1,200 acres of beautiful countryside along with formal gardens, magnificent fountains, walking trails, a “green” hotel and conference center, a nine-hole golf course, the best and most extensive library in the region for books and other resources on spiritual education and personal growth, a bookstore and coffee shop, and a variety of peaceful indoor and outdoor chapels for prayer and meditation.
+Unity Village features 1,200 acres of beautiful countryside along with formal gardens, magnificent fountains, walking trails, a “green” hotel and conference center, a par-36, nine-hole golf course, the best and most extensive library in the region for books and other resources on spiritual education and personal growth, a bookstore and coffee shop, and a variety of peaceful indoor and outdoor chapels for prayer and meditation.

 Two of the buildings at Unity World Headquarters are included on the National Register of Historic Places: Unity Tower and the original Silent Unity Building (now the Education Building).
 Unity Village is the perfect setting for a wedding or commitment ceremony, business meeting, or peaceful personal getaway.